 High-Impact Engineering: Interlock and Air Layer Knits

-In addition to being structural, Air Layer is also functional.
-A unique feature of this fabric is that it is an innovatively formed supporting fabric.
 The knitted face on the outside is smooth and dense, so it is good for molded cups while the sculpted silhouette is clean.
 Moreover, it elevates the final look and feel of the product with a high-end, technical finish.
-Air Layer is the maximum bounce control champ, and its use in designs where this is the goal is unrivaled.
+Air Layer provides the highest bounce control among double knits.

 A Product Developer's Fabric Selection Checklist